 These functions scan the string up to the first character that is inconsistent with the base parameter.
-This character may be the null character (' $\0$ ') at the end of the string.
+This character may be the null character ('\0') at the end of the string.
 Leading white-space characters are ignored, and an optional sign may precede the digits.

-If the value of the endptr parameter is not null a pointer, a pointer to the character that ended the scan is stored in the value pointed to by endptr is set to the nptr parameter.
+If the value of the endptr parameter is not null a pointer, a pointer to the character that ended the scan is stored in the value pointed to by endptr.
+If a value cannot be formed, the value pointed to by endptr is set to the nptr parameter.